Skip to content

 Partial Dependence Plots

-We create partial dependence plots (PDPs) to visualize the relationship between key predictors and the predicted habitat suitability.
-PDPs show how the predicted outcome changes as a single predictor varies, while averaging out the effects of other predictors.
+Partial dependence plots (PDPs) show how the predicted outcome changes as a single predictor varies, while averaging out the effects of all other predictors.